Concordance homomorphisms from knot Floer homology: Introduction

 The invariants $\{\Upsilon_K(t)\}_{t\in [0,2]}$ are extracted from a suitably modified variant of knot Floer homology~\cite{OSKnots, RasmussenThesis}.
 Recall that knot Floer homology is defined as the homology of a bigraded chain complex over the base ring $\Field [U]$, the ring of polynomials over the field $\Field $ of two elements.
-(In the following we will use coefficients in $\Field [U]$, although, with the appropriate use of signs, the results and constructions admit extensions to give invariants over $\Z [U]$.)
-This chain complex is associated to a doubly pointed Heegaard diagram representing $K$.
+(In the following we will use coefficients in $\Field [U]$, although, with the appropriate use of signs, the constructions and results admit extensions to give invariants over $\Z [U]$.)
+This chain complex is associated to a doubly pointed Heegaard diagram representing the knot $K$ (equipped with some orientation).
 Denote the two basepoints by $w$ and $z$.
-The generators of the knot Floer complex over $\Field [U]$ are given combinatorially from the Heegaard diagram, and its differential counts pseudo-holomorphic disks which do not cross $z$, and the exponent of $U$ records the multiplicity with which the pseudo-holomorphic disk crosses $w$.
-The generators are also equipped with a pair of gradings, the {\em Maslov grading} $M$ and the {\em Alexander grading} $A$, and by declaring how multiplication with $U$ changes these gradings, knot Floer homology admits the structure of a bigraded $\Field [U]$-module.
+The generators of the knot Floer complex over $\Field [U]$ are given combinatorially from the Heegaard diagram, the differential of the complex counts pseudo-holomorphic disks that do not cross $z$, while the exponent of $U$ records the multiplicity with which the pseudo-holomorphic disk crosses $w$.
+The complex is also equipped with a pair of gradings, the {\em Maslov grading} $M$ and the {\em Alexander grading} $A$, which descends to homology, endowing $\HFKm (K)$ with the structure of a bigraded $\Field [U]$-module.

-The above construction admits the following variation.
-Consider first a rational number $t\in [0,2]\cap \Q$.
-Writing $t=\frac{m}{n}$ for integers $m$ and $n$, the modified complex is defined over the polynomial algebra in the indeterminate variable $\vv^{1/n}$.
-The generators of the modified theory are the same as those in the traditional knot Floer complex; now the grading is given by $M-t\cdot A$.
-The exponent of $\vv$ now records $(2-t)$ times the multiplicity with which the disk crosses $w$ and $t$ times the multiplicity with which it crosses $z$.
-With this convention, then, multiplication by $\vv$ drops grading by $1$, as does the differential.
-The modified theory provides a family $\HFKt (K) $ ($t\in [0,2]\cap \Q$) of \emph{$t$-modified knot Floer homologies}, each of which is an appropriately graded module over the polynomial algebra in $\vv^{1/n}$. \begin{theorem} For all rational $t=\frac{m}{n}\in [0,2]$ the $t$-modified knot Floer homology $\HFKt(K)$, thought of as a graded $\Field [\vv^{1/n}]$-module, is an invariant of the knot $K$. \end{theorem}
+The above construction of $\HFKm (K)$ admits the following variation.
+Fix a rational number $t\in [0,2]\cap \Q$, and let $t=\frac{m}{n}$ where $m$ and $n$ are relatively prime integers.
+The modified complex is defined over the polynomial algebra in $\vv^{1/n}$.
+The generators of the modified theory are the same as those in the traditional knot Floer complex; and there is a single grading, now by a rational number, given by $M-t\cdot A$.
+The exponent of $\vv$ records $(2-t)$ times the multiplicity with which the disk crosses $w$ and $t$ times the multiplicity with which it crosses $z$.
+Multiplication by $\vv$ drops grading by $1$, as does the differential.
+The modified theory provides a family $\HFKt (K) $ ($t\in [0,2]\cap \Q$) of \emph{$t$-modified knot Floer homologies}, which is a $\Q$-graded module over the polynomial algebra in $\vv^{1/n}$. \begin{theorem} For all rational $t=\frac{m}{n}\in [0,2]$ the $t$-modified knot Floer homology $\HFKt(K)$, thought of as a graded $\Field [\vv^{1/n}]$-module, is an invariant of the knot $K$. \end{theorem}